Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Introduction

-Motivated by these works, it seems therefore natural to study extremal functions of log-Sobolev functional \eqref{eq:intro_log_sobolev_functional} on more general metric measure space.
-In particular, we are interested in whether analytic results such as Li-Yau type estimate for non-negative extremal functions of log-Sobolev functional holding on smooth settings can be extended to non smooth metric measure spaces, in particular, those satisfying synthetic Ricci curvature condition.
+Motivated by these works, we study the extremal functions of the log-Sobolev functional \eqref{eq:intro_log_sobolev_functional} on more general metric measure spaces.
+In particular, we are interested in whether analytic results such as Li\--Yau type estimates for the non-negative extremal functions of the log-Sobolev functional holding on smooth Riemannian manifolds can be extended to non-smooth metric measure spaces, in particular, those satisfying the synthetic Ricci curvature condition.

-To do so, one of the key points is to show the existence, boundedness, regularity and positivity of non-negative extremal functions of log-Sobolev functional on the metric measure space.
-Our first main result, Theorem \ref{thm:var_general}, states that the log-Sobolev functional \eqref{eq:intro_log_sobolev_functional} with $\alpha_2>0$ on metric measure space satisfying $\text{RCD}^*(K,N)$ with $K>0$ and $N$ in $(2,\infty)$ admits non-negative extremal functions which satisfy certain Euler-Lagrangian equation.
-Moreover, we show that all non-negative extremal functions are bounded, Lipschitz continuous and bounded away from 0.
+To do so, one of the key points is to show the existence, boundedness, regularity and positivity of the non-negative extremal functions of the log-Sobolev functional.
+Our first main result, Theorem \ref{thm:var_general}, states that the log-Sobolev functional \eqref{eq:intro_log_sobolev_functional} with $\alpha_2>0$ on a compact metric measure space satisfying the $\mathrm{RCD}^*(K,N)$ condition with $K$ in $\mathbb{R}$ and $N$ in $(2,\infty)$ admits non-negative extremal functions which satisfy certain Euler-Lagrange equation.
+Moreover, we show that all the non-negative extremal functions are bounded, Lipschitz continuous and bounded away from 0.